gschmutz/kafka-as-your-datalake/3-Demo-Trino.md

 }
 ```

-In the `kafka.properties` configuration file, there is one setting `kafka.table-description-dir=/usr/lib/presto/default/etc/kafka` which specifies where Presto can find the table definition file and in the `docker-compose.override.yml` the local file defined above is mapped into the `presto-1` container.
+In the `kafka.properties` configuration file, there is one setting `kafka.table-description-dir=/usr/lib/trino/default/etc/kafka` which specifies where Trino can find the table definition file and in the `docker-compose.yml` the local file defined above is mapped into the `trino-1` container.

-Recreate the `presto-1` container using `docker-compose up -d`.
+Restart the `trino-1` container using `docker restart trino-1`.

 Now we can use the `SELECT` statement to prove that the mapping is working.
-From the Presto command line, execute:
+From the Trino command line, execute:

 ``` sql
 SELECT * FROM truck_position;